What impact does the Regent enterprise have on Iowa?

 Approximately 61 percent of the students enrolled at the universities are Iowans.
 More than 250,000 Regent university alumni live in Iowa's 99 counties and help drive the state's economy as a highly qualified workforce of taxpayers and community leaders.

 The three universities serve and assist all types of businesses and agricultural ventures in the state.
 Their research parks facilitate transfer of research to business and industry and stimulate Iowa's economy.
 Small business and entrepreneurial centers provide seed grants, educational programs and consulting services statewide.
 Other centers enhance agriculture, support rural communities, help incubate emerging businesses, and accelerate technology development.

 Return on investment

 The three Regent universities provide a great return on public investment.
-For every dollar in state funding for FY 2016, the Regent universities returned $2.30 in external gifts, grants, contracts and non-resident tuition.
-The universities attracted to Iowa more than $1 billion in sponsored funding from federal, foundation and private sources.
+The universities attracted to Iowa more than $1.1 billion in sponsored funding from federal, foundation and private sources.
 Revenue to Iowa companies as a result of licensed technology at the public universities amounted to $41.7 million in FY 2018.

 The universities also touch the lives of Iowans in every county with service and support.
 For example, Iowa State University Extension, via community-based offices statewide, provides training and skill development each year for more than 40,000 community leaders, local government officials, business owners, entrepreneurs, and volunteers.
 Iowans across the state make more than 1 million visits annually to the University of Iowa Hospitals and Clinics.
 The Institute for Decision Making at the University of Northern Iowa has assisted more than 700 communities and economic development organizations in Iowa.